cat-thimm/CarCrashes/Readme.md

 ## Add Raw Data

-Add a folder "raw_data" and put the persons.csv file in it.
+Add a folder in `/namenode/raw_data` and put the persons.csv file in it.

 ## Start MongoDB, Hadoop and Jupyter
 - docker-compose build --no-cache